nebius/pysdk/README.md

 Nebius Python SDK
 =================

-**Important note:**
-Currently the classes directly use compiled grpc and proto objects.
-In the future, we will introduce our own wrappers that will implement all the necessary functionality and adhere to our guidelines.
-The future version **will** break code written with the current one.

 Issues and TODOs:

- * Type wrappers not implemented (no type hinting and validation)
  * Fieldmasks not implemented (Update requests have to be manually filled)
- * Synchronous functions

 ### Installation